 I have to blushingly admit that when I need to pump out cupcakes in a hurry, I use box mixes.
 Devils Chocolate Cake Mix is an absolute winner and is not only quick to whip up, but moist with a super chocolately taste.
 For these use all concentrated coffee (1 1/4 cups) and adding a teaspoon of espresso powder, along with a cup of dark chocolate chips.
 To get that bit of extra fluffiness, when living at sea level, add about an extra half teaspoon of baking soda.
 When I make cupcakes I like BIG cupcakes, so use 1/3 scoops, filling the cupcake liners almost full.
 I use a small paring knife, cute a cone wedge out of the top, put in a teaspoon or two of the filling, cut off most of the wedge and place the cap back on top (like this).

 For the dulce de leche, I forgot to take a picture of it out of the can, but will try and take a picture next time!
-I followed The Pioneer Women’s instructions and it came out perfectly! you want a thinner dulce de leche, cook the sweet and condensed milk for 2 hours, for a thick rich one, 3 and a half hours.
+I followed The Pioneer Women’s instructions (see below) and it came out perfectly! you want a thinner dulce de leche, cook the sweet and condensed milk for 2 hours, for a thick rich one, 3 and a half hours.
 As a bonus, I didn’t realize that my Cuban coworker also loved all things caramel!

 For the icing I used old school fluffy pudding whip cream icing, using chocolate pudding and adding 2 teaspoons espresso powder.
 Note that this is NOT a firm icing!
 Best to hold off icing cakes as late as possible.
 It also does not hold sprinkles or toppings well, and if let to sit on the icing, they will get a “melted” look.
 Store the cake/cupcakes in fridge.
 I topped each cupcake with a coffee-nut M&M.